avillagran801/SR-IRP-solvers/README.md

 To swap out algorithms, edit src/example.cpp to call a different solver version (e.g., solvers::RunACOV5() instead of solvers::RunGAV4()) and recompile.

+## Documentation

+The documentation can be found at [https://avillagran801.github.io/SR-IRP-solvers/](https://avillagran801.github.io/SR-IRP-solvers/).

 ## Credits

-The Genetic Algorithm variations in this project are powered by the GAPP library provided by KRM7 in [https://github.com/KRM7/gapp/](https://github.com/KRM7/gapp/].
+The Genetic Algorithm variations in this project are powered by the GAPP library provided by KRM7 in [https://github.com/KRM7/gapp/](https://github.com/KRM7/gapp/).

 ## License